zentralpro/JNUC2020_Slides_ExtraLinks/README.md

 The access token applications get from an OAuth 2.0 provider are opaque to the client and in fact will vary in the format returned depending on the identity provider used.
 The access token you receive from Facebook will be entirely different from the one you get from Google or GitHub.
 OpenID Connect's primary extension of OAuth 2.0 is an additional token returned in the token response referred to as the ID Token.
 This token is a JSON Web Token signed by the OpenID Connect server, with well known fields for user ID, name, upn, etc.

-Here you can seee an example ID token response from an OpenID Connect (example from Azure):
+Here you can seee an example ID token response from an OpenID Connect _(example: drafted from Azure)_:

 ```json
 {